Visas and Work Permits — 6 min

 Percentage-based EORs disincentivize their client companies from offering fair compensation to workers.
 When you pay a percentage rate, you have to fork over more money to a third party to give an employee a raise or a promotion.
 Though percentage-based EORs used to be the industry standard, that dynamic has begun to change.

 Flat fees allow you to hire the best global talent and pay them what they deserve, no questions asked.
 Remote offers the best pricing of any employer of record in the industry.
-For a flat rate starting at $299 per month per employee, you can hire any worker, from a CEO to a software developer, in any of our covered regions.
-No hidden fees, no percentages tied to salaries.
+For one low flat rate with no hidden fees, you can hire any worker, from a CEO to a software developer, in any of our covered regions.
+No transaction fees, no percentages tied to salaries — just straightforward and honest pricing.

 On paper, your employees work for your EOR in their local region.
 In every meaningful sense, they work for you.